Disease Guide ·Skin Yeast Infection ·2026

 The Chronic Skin Condition Trap

-Yeast infections often recur, especially in predisposed breeds.
-After multiple episodes, some insurers classify it as a chronic skin condition with capped coverage.
+Yeast infections often recur.
+After multiple episodes, insurers classify as chronic condition with capped coverage.
 If skin or ear problems were documented before enrollment, future yeast claims may be denied as pre-existing.

 Red flag · Deductible